ABrecruit/Live-Jobs/Lead SQL DBA - to £90k - London (bs).md

 Your responsibilities will include:

-*  Ensuring availability and performance of over 40 instances of SQL Server that support Betgenius’ systems from development through to production
+*  Ensuring availability and performance of over 40 instances of SQL Server that support company systems from development through to production
 *  Performance tuning and optimisation of complex transactional SQL
 *  Maintaining highly available clustered SQL Servers
 *  Working closely with the .NET and Java development teams and supporting their environments